 \section{Abstract}

-We propose to use the family of \Matern kernels for \textit{tunable} implicit surface reconstruction, building upon the recent success of kernel methods for 3D reconstruction of oriented point clouds.
-As we show, both, from a theoretical and practical perspective, \Matern kernels have some appealing properties which make them particularly well suited for surface reconstruction---outperforming state-of-the-art methods based on the \textit{arc-cosine} kernel while being significantly easier to implement, faster to compute, and scaleable.
-Being stationary, we demonstrate that the \Matern kernels' spectrum can be tuned in the same fashion as Fourier feature mappings help coordinate-based MLPs to overcome spectral bias.
-Moreover, we theoretically analyze \Matern kernel's connection to \textsc{Siren} networks as well as its relation to previously employed arc-cosine kernels.
+We propose to use the family of \Matern kernels for implicit surface reconstruction, building upon the recent success of kernel methods for 3D reconstruction of oriented point clouds.
+As we show from a theoretical and practical perspective, \Matern kernels have some appealing properties which make them particularly well suited for surface reconstruction---outperforming state-of-the-art methods based on the \textit{arc-cosine} kernel while being significantly easier to implement, faster to compute, and scalable.
+Being stationary, we demonstrate that \Matern kernels allow for \textit{tunable} surface reconstruction in the same way as Fourier feature mappings help coordinate-based MLPs overcome spectral bias.
+Moreover, we theoretically analyze \Matern kernels' connection to \textsc{Siren} networks as well as their relation to previously employed arc-cosine kernels.
 Finally, based on recently introduced Neural Kernel Fields, we present \textit{data-dependent} \Matern kernels and conclude that especially the Laplace kernel (being part of the \Matern family) is extremely competitive, performing almost on par with state-of-the-art methods in the noise-free case while having a more than five times shorter training time.\footnote{Code available at: \url{https://github.com/mweiherer/matern-surface-reconstruction}.}